The Paperboy (1994 film): Plot

 Johnny McFarley, a 12-year-old paperboy, arrives at elderly Mrs. Thorpe's home and asphyxiates her with a plastic bag.

-When her daughter Melissa returns home from teaching seventh grade English, she receives a phone call telling her her mother has died.
+When her daughter Melissa returns home from teaching seventh grade English, she receives a phone call telling her that her mother has died.
 Melissa and her daughter, Cammie, travel back to Melissa's hometown for the funeral.
 Once they arrive at Mrs. Thorpe's home, they are greeted by an enthusiastic Johnny, who offers to take their luggage inside.
 Johnny asks permission to join them at the funeral.
 While he's riding in the funeral limousine, Johnny reveals that his mother is dead and his father, a salesman, is rarely around because of his nature job.

 At the funeral home, he and Cammie sneak inside the room where the caskets are kept.
 Johnny gets in one, making Cammie uncomfortable; he intimidates her into keeping this secret.

 Afterwards, Johnny hides a baby monitor inside the Thorpe house so he can eavesdrop.
 Later, Melissa invites Johnny to a barbecue she and Cammie are having; Johnny accepts on condition he is allowed to cook.
 Johnny takes a video of the BBQ while he waits for Melissa, only to discover that she is going on a date with her boyfriend.
 After seeing Brenda come over, that was Cammie's babysitter who dislikes Johnny, Johnny reacts violently by smashing a barbecue plate and then runs to his home.

 Johnny returns to Melissa's house to apologize, only to find Brenda making out with her boyfriend.
 Brenda catches him and tells Melissa about Johnny spying on her.
 Brenda catches Johnny on his bicycle and sprays him with water.
 Johnny seeks revenge by causing Brenda to fall and injure herself which is successful in his scheme, then explains casually to Melissa that Brenda broke her neck and is now paraplegic.

 When Johnny takes Cammie along to collect money from his paper route, he tells her that his customer Mrs. Rosemont is a witch.
 When Johnny goes to retrieve his money from the mailbox, Mrs. Rosemont warns Cammie that Johnny is "not right in the head", has the Mark of Cain, and that she should avoid him.
 When Melissa hears about this, she confronts Rosemont, who says she was only warning Cammie: "That McFarley boy, he's bad!"